wustlcse/FAQ/docs/index.md

 * CSE 517A: Machine Learning.
 Prerequisites of either CSE 417T or ESE 417 is enforced (or evidence of equivalent experience and permission of instructor).
 * CSE 522S: Advanced Operating Systems.
 Prerequisite of 422S or graduate standing is enforced (or evidence of equivalent experience and permission of instructor).
 * CSE 527A: Natural Language Processing.
 Priority is given to students in CSE degree programs that accept this course as an elective for the degree program.
 Prerequisites of basic linear algebra, basic probability and statistics, basic machine learning (CSE 417T or ESE 417 or equivalent courses or instructor consent) and Python programming enforced.
+* 531A: AI for Health.
+Pre-reqs are strictly enforced: CSE 417T (ML), ESE 417 (ML), CSE 514A (Data Mining), or CSE 517A (ML).
+CSE PhD students have the highest priority, then CSE students in degrees that accept the course for degree credit (in waitlist order), then, space permitting, anyone else (in waitlist order).
 * CSE 532S: Advanced Multi-paradigm Software Development.
 Prerequisite of 332S (or evidence of equivalent experience and permission of instructor) is enforced.
 * CSE 533T: Coding and Information Theory for Data Science.
 Pre-req knowledge will be strictly enforced.
 The instructor will survey students to confirm adequate preparation prior to processing the waitlist.
 * CSE 537T: Trustworthy Autonomy.
 Pre-reqs are strictly enforced.
 CSE and ESE PhD students have the highest priority, then CSE students in degrees that accept the course for degree credit (in waitlist order), then, space permitting, anyone else (in waitlist order).